 As started ascending, views of the Himalayas started appearing.
-The path to the monastery is zigzag filled with pine, oak as well as rhododendron flower trees.
+The path to the monastery is zigzag and filled with pine, oak as well as rhododendron flower trees.

 We passed through so many colorful prayer flags on the way.

-After hiking for 30-45 minutes we reached halfway and stopped by Chorten and Prayer wheel.
+After hiking for 30-45 minutes we reached halfway and stopped by Chorten and Prayer Wheel.

 From here after hiking for a few minutes, stopped near meditation houses.
 You can have an excellent view of the monastery straight ahead.

 We saw many locals who were going up for worship.

 After another walk for 30 minutes or so we reached the impressive sight of the Monastery entrance.
 Remember the path is steep towards the end of the hike and one has to climb a few steps.

 Tango is considered to be one of the supreme sacred places visited and blessed by Guru Rinpoche.
 It was first identified as sacred by Phajo Drugom Zhigpo in the 13th century and was later established as a religious seat by Tshewang Tenzin, the second lineage son of Drukpa Kunley.
 The 12 cornered structures were built in two months!

 The monastery is the center for higher Buddhist studies.
 The wall of the monastery is beautifully painted.

 The view from Tango Monastery is breathtakingly beautiful.